dsahern/bpf-progs/README.md

 xdp\_l2fwd handles Layer 2 forwarding between an ingress device (e.g., host devices) and egress device (e.g., tap device for VMs).
 Userspace populates an FDB (hash map) with \<vlan,dmac> pairs returning an index into a device map which contains the device to receive the packet.
-Lifecycle is managed by scripts/xdp\_l2fwd.sh.
+See scripts/l2fwd-demo.sh for an example.

 This program is used for the netdev 0x14 tutorial, XDP and the cloud: Using XDP on hosts and VMs https://netdevconf.info/0x14/session.html?tutorial-XDP-and-the-cloud